cypher/rack-dickbarblocker/README.markdown

           # rest of your config
         end

-By default, it shows the following text (sans markup):
+By default, it shows the following text, taken from John Grubers page (sans markup):

 > Dear Digg,
 > Framing sites is bullshit.